siaimes/k8s-share/README.md

 # k8s-share for OpenPAI

-## 1. Select any host that is reachable by any node in the cluster (assuming the IP is 10.10.10.10).
+## 1. Select any host that is reachable by any node in the cluster

+Assuming the IP is `10.10.10.10` here, a static IP is required, which can be run on the dev-box machine.

 ## 2. Choose a port (e.g. `10000`) and start a container